Totally F***ed Up: Production

-As a smaller production with "virtually no crew," Araki himself operated as cinematographer, accompanied by a sound person, the producer/PA, and necessary cast members depending on what scene was being shot.
-The film was recorded using a 16mm film camera.
-Without a production designer, Araki also scouted locations that "had a weird surreal quality to them."
+As a smaller production with "virtually no crew," Gregg Araki himself operated as cinematographer, accompanied by a sound person, the producer/PA and necessary cast members depending on what scene was being shot.
+The film was recorded using a 16 mm film camera.
+Without a production designer, Araki also scouted locations that "had a weird surreal quality to them".
 In terms of casting, to ensure that the film felt authentic, Araki chose real teenagers to embody each of the roles.

 Style

 Totally F***ed Up makes extensive use of a handheld video camcorder, which one of the characters uses to provide insight into the lives of other characters through interview-like discussion.
 The technique — first seen in a major theatrical release with Sex, Lies, and Videotape (1989) — became popular throughout the 1990s, evident also in later films such as Reality Bites (1994), American Beauty (1999), and The Blair Witch Project (1999).
 Araki revisited the camcorder idea in his 1997 film Nowhere.